fellipecm/random/README.md

 # random

-Various code snippets that I used and/or shared
+Various code snippets/instructions that I used and/or shared all over, PRs welcome.